albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 You can export this format directly using :ref:`export-msfs-flight-plan`.

-While the format supports procedures there are often problems in MSFS loading these.
+While the format supports procedures there may appear problems in MSFS loading these.
 Procedures might be omitted or new ones inserted.
 Furthermore MSFS does not support the selection of transitions and often inserts these automatically.

-MSFS cannot not load parking positions.
-Select a departure parking in the drop down list in MSFS since selecting a parking position on the map resets the route.

 .. _flight-plan-formats-fsx-pln: